 Our mission is to protect shrub-steppe and connect people to this vanishing landscape.
-The Conservancy owns 2,300 acres and helps manage another 3,000 acres of land in partnership with the Washington State Department of Fish and Wildlife and Bureau of Land Managment.
+The Conservancy owns 3,446 acres and helps manage another 3,800 acres of land in partnership with the Washington State Department of Fish and Wildlife and Bureau of Land Managment.
 CCC is dedicated to preserving and restoring the essential features of shrub-steppe and riparian terrain within the Cowiche Creek and Naches River watershed areas.
-Our lands include the original Cowiche Canyon, the Cowiche Canyon Uplands, Snow Mountain Ranch, and North Fork Cowiche.
+Our lands include the original Cowiche Canyon, the Cowiche Canyon Uplands, Snow Mountain Ranch, Konnowac Pass and North Fork Cowiche.
 CCC also owns a 42 acre conservation easement around the trailhead of Rocky Top.
 Our work honors the legacy of agriculture in our valley, which preserved land in the broad open spaces we enjoy today.

-Over the years, CCC has expanded its ownership from the original 100 acres in Cowiche Canyon to more than 5,000 acres of shrub-steppe habitat in the Cowiche Creek watershed.
+Over the years, CCC has expanded its ownership from the original 100 acres in Cowiche Canyon to more than 3,446 acres of shrub-steppe habitat.
 We have more work to do on critical land protection and we are looking at emerging needs for shrub-steppe protection in Central Washington.
 Conservation is more than acquiring land.
 We are also actively restoring our lands to bring back native plant and wildlife communities, and doing research to understand the conservation needs of wild species.

 In 2012, Cowiche Canyon Conservancy received a grant from the Yakima Valley Community Foundation to launch Project Butterfly, a citizen science and community outreach program to highlight the astonishing diversity of butterfly species found on our conservation lands.
-To date, there are over 64 species of butterflies found on CCC lands.
+To date, there have been 69 species of native butterflies found on CCC lands.
 This unique array of butterflies was brought to our attention by Dr. David James, a research entomologist with Washington State University.
 One of the species Dr. James studies is the Coronis Fritillary, a large butterfly that starts and ends its life cycle in the shrub-steppe habitat, and migrates to the mountains in between.
 Dr. James enlisted our help to conduct a ten-year research project studying the behavior and migratory patterns of this large, showy butterfly, as we have an unusually large breeding population at our Snow Mountain Ranch site.
-CCC staff and volunteers capture and mark hundreds of butterflies in the spring as they are starting their annual journey to the mountains, hoping to recapture marked individuals returning to the shrub-steppe meadows where they were born to lay eggs on sagebrush violets, their host plant, and start the cycle over again.
+CCC staff and volunteers captured and marked hundreds of butterflies in the spring as they are starting their annual journey to the mountains, hoping to recapture marked individuals returning to the shrub-steppe meadows where they were born to lay eggs on sagebrush violets, their host plant, and start the cycle over again.
 In late summer and early fall, you can find the Coronis Fritillary nectaring on rabbit-brush at Snow Mountain Ranch.